 Java is a compact language such that most, if not all, of the statements are commonly used.
 There are ways that a feature of the language can be easily misused and as such, restrictions on the feature are commonly expressed in coding standards in software development organizations.
 For instance, the inclusion of statements other than loop control statements should not be included in a for() statement.
 For instance:

-for (i = 0, total=0; i < 50; i++)
+for (i = 0, total=0; i < 50; i++){

 total += value[i];

+}

 Though the above code is legal, the inclusion of the non-loop control statement, total=0, reduces the maintainability and readability of the code.